Telepact/telepact/README.md

 # Introduction

-JAPI (pronounced "Jay-Pee-Eye") or **J**SON **A**pplication **P**rogrammer
+JAPI (pronounced "Jay-Pee-Eye") or **J**SON **A**pplication **P**rogramming
 **I**nterface is an API expressed purely with JSON.
 Familiar API concepts, such as function calls and return values, are represented entirely with JSON payloads.
-Consequently, a JAPI can be served wherever JSON can be supplied, allowing it serve API needs across not only HTTP, but any inter-process communication boundary.
+Consequently, A JAPI can satisfy API needs across not only HTTP, but any inter-process communication boundary.

+Wherever JSON can go, a JAPI can be served 🚀

 HTTP client example (with `cURL`):